ECrew Development Program

 eCrew Development Program (eCDP, クルトレ eCDP), known unofficially as the McDonald's Training Game, is an educational video game created by McDonald's.
 Released for the Nintendo DS in 2010 internally within the Japanese division of McDonald's, it was only ever distributed to the company's own restaurants domestically, and never meant to be released to the public.

 Gameplay

 The game teaches the player how to cook and serve various McDonald's menu items and perform other restaurant tasks, and was used to train new restaurant employees.
 It has several game modes, including simulations of food preparation and customer interaction.
 It also has quizzes, player profiles for employees and managers, and performance statistics.

 History

-It was distributed in tandem with a separate game titled eSMART which aimed to train existing employees rather than new ones.
-As of January 12, 2022, the Twitter account 'Forest of Illusion' preserved the game ROM of eSMART 2.0 after a fundraiser.
+It was released in 2010 and was also distributed in tandem with a separate game titled eSMART 2.0 which aimed to train existing employees rather than new ones.
+A special variant of the Nintendo DSi with the McDonalds logo on it was also given to certain Japanese locations along with the game.